DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-11-26-interviews-iteration-3.md

 ((provider)) has cancelled the interview on 4 January 2021 at 11am about your application to study Mathematics.

-They've given the following reason for cancelling the interview:
+They’ve given the following reason for cancelling the interview:

 > You contacted us to say you didn’t want to apply for this course any more.